grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 There was an incoherent grumbling from the men standing in the puddle.

-"Chips," Percy hesitated, "look, I need an engineer.
+"Chips," Percy hesitated.
+"Look, I need an engineer.
 And I need a welder.
 You're both of those things and I can't get either of them on this forgotten rock.
-I need you... at the very least for the next run.
+I need you...at the very least for the next run.
 Maybe you could stay on until we hit a major port, and then you can find new work there..."

 "What the fuck makes you so arrogant to fuckin' think I would go back out with a stubborn fucking ass-reamer like you?"
 Her face was flushing.
 "Fucking fuck!
 You'll fuckin' get me killed with your fuckin' stupidity, and is if that wasn't fucking bad enough, you would tell the story that it was my fucking fault somehow."

-"Fuck Chips!
+"Fuck, Chips!
 Look at the work these meatheads are doing --- if we don't have you aboard, we're going to go down when it fails and there's nobody who can fix it!
 Now, I've got a new job coming in, it pays really fucking good.
 I can offer you a fucking _double_ engineer's share for this next run.
 I'll even pay you half right fucking now," Percy said, reaching for her satchel full of coins.

 "Ah fuck you Percy.
 You can hold the fucking money.
 You're a fucking stupid arrogant shithead, but an honest fuckin' one and always fucking paid smartly."
 Chips pushed at the bilge water edge with the toe of her rubber boot.
-"Ah fuck.
+"Ah, fuck.
 Look at this fucking work they're fuckin' doing.
 Y'all going to fucking die without me on board.
 You, Percy, I don't give two shits.
 But I couldn't live with fucking Hemi or Owen going down when I could have stopped it."

 "Well, me fucking neither Chips."

 "OK.
 You got me.
 I'm in for the next run --- double fucking engineer share.
 Now get the fuck away from me before I start looking for another piece of pipe.
-Actually I might need one for these fuckers in the puddle anyway," she said looking around.
+Actually, I might need one for these fuckers in the puddle anyway," she said looking around.

-Percy walked away thinking she would do her best to just stay out of Chips' way on this run --- as much as one could stay out of anyone's way on a sub.
+Percy walked away thinking she would do her best to just stay out of Chips's way on this run --- as much as one could stay out of anyone's way on a sub.

 [//]: # (----- invisible character break)

 [//]: # (### disconnecting the Gnat)

-At the other end of the cargo hold Captain Percy found Shakes had made his way back from the cafe and was having a conversation with Hemi through the hatch into the forward battery compartment.
+At the other end of the cargo hold, Captain Percy found Shakes had made his way back from the cafe and was having a conversation with Hemi through the hatch into the forward battery compartment.
 He stepped a little to one side as she came up so she could join in.

 "Captain Percy.
 Hemi and I are talking about disconnecting my boat from the _Prospect_."

 "You got the _Gnat_ refueled already?"

-"Naw," said Shakes through a mouthful of oozing leaves, "but if you look back toward the end of the battery compartment, to the hatch down to the _Gnat_, you can see we've still got the _Gnat's_ batteries connected up to the circuit.
+"Naw," said Shakes through a mouthful of oozing leaves, "but if you look back toward the end of the battery compartment, to the hatch down to the _Gnat_, you can see we've still got the _Gnat's_ batteries connected to the circuit.
 That means since we've been charging the _Prospect's_ batteries," he nodded toward the heavy cables hanging from the _Prospect's_ cargo hatch and running up the middle of the cargo hold, "we've been feeding the _Gnat_ juice too.
-Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Remembering to send the bill to y'all of course."
+Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Remembering to send the bill to y'all, of course."

-Hemi nodded, "with that mating collar we added, you should be able to dock at one of the regular slips for small boats."
+Hemi nodded.
+"With that mating collar we added, you should be able to dock at one of the regular slips for small boats."

-"And bonus," Shakes continued, "now I know the _Gnat_ is good down to 30 meters!
+"And bonus," Shakes continued, "now I know the _Gnat_ is good down to thirty meters!
 Makes a fella proud, ya know, to see the fuckin' fruits of his labors."

 Percy looked at Hemi.
-"Do we have more use for the _Gnat_ now Hemi?"
+"Do we have any more use for the _Gnat_ now, Hemi?"

 "As a spare battery bank?
 No. Keeping it connected just slows down our own charging process."

 "Alright then," said Percy, "get that leech off my fuckin' boat."

-Shakes grinned, "applying that leech _saved_ your fuckin' boat."
+Shakes grinned.
+"Applying that leech _saved_ your fuckin' boat."

 Percy patted him on the arm like a grandmother pleased with the works of a younger generation.

-It did not take too long for Hemi to seal Shakes into the _Gnat_ and get it disconnected from the _Prospect_.
-Though Hemi wanted some help coiling and stowing the heavy jumper wires that were no longer needed, and it took a while to find one of the deck crew to help him.
+It did not take too long for Hemi to seal Shakes into the _Gnat_ and get it disconnected from the _Prospect_, though Hemi wanted some help coiling and stowing the heavy jumper wires that were no longer needed, and it took a while to find one of the deck crew to help him.

-Shakes steered the _Gnat_ further down the docking bay, and got it mated up to slip fifteen.
-After popping the _Gnat's_ hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged up, and refueling the fuel ballast tanks.
+Shakes steered the _Gnat_ further down the docking bay and got it mated up to slip fifteen.
+After popping the _Gnat's_ hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged, and for refueling the fuel ballast tanks.
 Pretty soon, the _Gnat_ was gorging on its own set of umbilicals running down through its sail hatch and into its belly.

 [//]: # (----- invisible character break)